The mountain home of gods, demons and marathon monks

 Otsu is easily accessible from Kyoto.

-The Otsu area can be explored on the JR Tokaido and Kosei lines as well as the private Keihan line from Kyoto.
+Access Otsu on the JR Tokaido and Kosei lines as well as the Keihan Line from Kyoto.

-If you're in the mood for art, take a look inside the Shiga Kenritsu Kindai Bijutsukan (the Prefectural Museum of Modern Art).
+If you're in the mood for art, take a look inside the Shiga Prefectural Museum of Art.
 The museum focuses on modern Japanese paintings, works connected to Shiga, and postwar American and Japanese art.
 After you've had your fill of the galleries, consider having a nice long soak in the hot spring baths of Ogoto Onsen.